mikkomcmenamin/tate/README.md

 # Riverpod

-When developing, use riverpod generator:
+When developing, use build runner for riverpod_generator and freezed:

 `flutter pub run build_runner watch -d`